Estimated reading time: 6 minutes

 Sometimes we can’t (or don’t want to) vent through the roof line.
-In these rare cases plumbers use an Air Admittance Valve.
+In these rare cases, plumbers use an Air Admittance Valve.

-Air Admittance Valves (aka Studor vents) are “negative-pressure-activated” one-way mechanical valves.
-Used most commonly at an island sink or vanity the vents are also located in the attic to prevent the roof penetrations (as seen above) on the front roof line elevation.
-Think about it – when have you ever seen a plumbing vent on the front roof line of a home as it faces the street?
+Air Admittance Valves (aka Studor vents) are built with “negative-pressure-activated” one-way mechanical valves.
+Used most commonly at an island sink or vanity, the vents may be used to prevent roof penetrations (as seen above) on the front roof line elevation.
+Think about it – when have you seen a plumbing vent on the front roof line of a home as it faces the street?

 How It Operates

 A discharge of wastewater down your sink drain causes a valve on the AAV to open.
-When it opens air is allowed to enter the plumbing system.
-Watch this video to help understand how a plumbing vent works.
+When it opens, the air can enter the plumbing system allowing the water to pass through the waste pipe.

-An AAV can significantly reduce the amount of venting materials needed in a plumbing system.
-That’s money in the pocket for the plumber.
-They also allow greater flexibility in the layout of plumbing fixtures, and reduce long-term roof maintenance.
+An AAV can significantly reduce the number of venting materials needed in a plumbing system.
+That’s money in the pocket of the plumber.
+They also allow greater flexibility in the layout of plumbing fixtures and reduce long-term roof maintenance.
 If we don’t have a hole in the roof, it’s easier to maintain it.

 Some state and local building departments prohibit AAVs.
 Check with your local AHJ – Authority Having Jurisdiction for more info.

-US manufacturers offer warranties that range from 1 year to “lifetime”.
+US manufacturers offer warranties that range from 1 year to “lifetime.”
 You’ll want to seek out the warranty info.
 Most plumbers won’t have it.

-Note: An AAV should should not be tampered with or spray painted.
+Note: An AAV should not be tampered with or spray painted.
 I have had plumbers tell us that sewer flies and bugs have been seen at failed air admittance valves.
 So if you detect a sewer odor under and around your sink or in the attic, the AAV could have let you down.